Key Concept of Levers

 If you’re working with small kids, stick to that basic point, and skip all the details I’m about to give on classes of levers!

-Second class: The load is in between the fulcrum and the effort.
+The load is in between the fulcrum and the effort.
 The best example is a wheelbarrow.
 You lift up on one end, and the fulcrum rests on the ground.
-Another example is a bottle opener where the fulcrum tucks under the edge of the cap, and one end of the bar rests on the cap.
+Another example is a bottle opener where the fulcrum tucks under the edge of the lid, and one end of the bar rests on the lid.

 A see-saw is your ideal demonstration.
 You can put similar size kids on each end, and they see that it balances out.
 Then you can put an adult on one end, and see how many kids you need to lift the adult.
 And then you can try having the adult sit near the middle of the beam on their side, and one kid sit all the way at the end on their side and search for the balance point.

 If you don’t have a see-saw, can you create one?
 It may be hard to easily build something strong enough (and safe enough) to lift an adult and kids, but you could lift a basket of books using something as simple as giant tinker toys or a broom handle balanced over something.
-Or you can use the seesaw from a Simple Machines Set.
+Or you can use the seesaw from a Simple Machines Set or rig up any other small 1st class lever model.

 I’ve listed several activities below.
 I’ve divided them by which class of lever they are.
 But again, you can ignore the whole idea of different classes of lever and just treat them all as “levers” if that’s better for the age group you’re working with.